neptunethefox/neptunethefox.github.io/src/pages/yapping/useful-links.md

 https://omarchy.org/ - A Arch Linux (btw) based distro that comes bundled with hyprland by default!

-https://cachyos.org/ - A Arch Linux (btw) based distro that comes bundled with ~~AI Slop Configs~~ ""Features"" by default.
-[Can even become omarchy](https://github.com/mroboff/omarchy-on-cachyos)
+https://cachyos.org/ - A Arch Linux (btw) based distro.
+It's not that special.

 https://distrowatch.com/ - A **HUGE** list of Linux distros!